Carrot juice is extracted from whole carrots and is extremely nutritious.

-NAFLD occurs when fat accumulates on your liver, typically as a result of poor diet, excess weight, or obesity.
+NAFLD occurs when fat accumulates on your liver, typically as a result of unhealthful nutrition, excess weight, or obesity.
 It may eventually progress to liver scarring and lasting damage.

 An 8-week study in rats found that carrot juice reduced some markers of NAFLD.
-Another rodent study produced similar results, revealing that carrot juice didn’t reduce fat on the liver but decreased inflammatory blood markers (
+Another rodent study produced similar results, revealing that carrot juice didn’t reduce fat on the liver, but it decreased inflammatory blood markers (

 Nonetheless, human studies are needed.

 Due to its high amount of anti-inflammatory carotenoids, carrot juice may protect your liver against conditions like NAFLD.
 Yet, more research is necessary.

 While carrot juice is perfectly safe for most people, there are a few precautions to keep in mind.

 Some carrot juices, especially freshly prepared varieties, may not have been pasteurized to kill harmful bacteria.
 Pregnant people, older adults, young children, and those with compromised immune systems should avoid unpasteurized carrot juice.